Azure/azure-sdk-for-java/sdk/eventhubs/azure-messaging-eventhubs/TROUBLESHOOTING.md

 If enabling client logging is not enough to diagnose your issues.
 You can enable logging to a file in the underlying AMQP library, [Qpid Proton-J][qpid_proton_j_apache].
 Qpid Proton-J uses `java.util.logging`.
-You can enable logging by create a configuration file with the contents below.
+You can enable logging by creating a configuration file with the contents below.
 Or set `proton.trace.level=ALL` and whichever configuration options you want for the `java.util.logging.Handler` implementation.
 Implementation classes and their options can be found in [Java 8 SDK javadoc][java_8_sdk_javadocs].